-All students must demonstrate proficiency in skills as detailed in clinical/lab course syllabus.
+All students must demonstrate proficiency in skills as detailed in the clinical/lab course syllabus.
 The clinical instructor and/or syllabus will clarify which skills the student is or is not allowed to perform independently in the clinical setting.

 Successful completion is required of all skills checks by the dates specified by the lab faculty.
+The student will have multiple opportunities to pass checkoffs for each skill.
 Failure to do so will result in a no pass for this clinical course.
-There is a 24-hour waiting period between check off attempts.
-It is expected the student will utilize this time to remediate.
+There is a 24-hour waiting period between checkoff attempts.